cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-14.md

 ## Namespace

 1. A namespace isolates a group of resources within a Kubernetes cluster.
-Create a new namespace `my-namespace`
+Create a new namespace `my-namespace`.

 ```ctr:kubernetes
 kubectl create namespace my-namespace